-These diseases are personal to Casaundra Bouldin, 26, founder and general manager of Higher Power Fitness Training Company.
+These diseases are personal to Casaundra Bouldin, 26, founder and general manager of Higher Power Fitness.
 She watched her grandparents suffer with diabetes and dementia until both of them succumbed to the diseases less than three years apart.

 Loss of her loved ones is Bouldin’s primary motivation for creating an opportunity to raise awareness.